This Weekend: Creative Healing Retreat – Tea Time, Gardening, Foraging, Pottery, Jewelry Making and More!

 Some families use a journal or two to cover a specific subject.
 Others like to use our journals for electives.
 While other families Fun-School for every subject.

 You’ll combine journals with books, podcasts, documentaries, etc. that correspond to your child’s academic levels.
+This is how you customize and build your curriculum.
 A huge age range of kids can use the same journal because each child will use it with different materials.

 Some journals, such as Spelling, Math, and Grammar, are more sequential.
 We’ve been sharing a subject-by-subject breakdown with one subject per month on our blog, private group, and Instagram, Facebook page if you want to check those tips and info out.